openstack-archive/fairy-slipper/README.rst

   grunt

-You will still need to run the pecan webserver, but this will enable auto reloading if you visit the port http://127.0.0.1:9000
+You will still need to run the Fairy-Slipper webserver, but this will enable auto reloading if you visit the port http://127.0.0.1:9000

 Directory Structure (Future)
 ----------------------------